Petrov Defence: 1.e4 e5 2.Nf3...... 3.d4

 History and Notable Players

 It arises from the Petrov Defense.
-Among the most prolific practitioners on the White side are Oleg Korneev (41 games), Sergei Tiviakov (27 games), Evgeny Sveshnikov (24 games).
-On the Black side, notable exponents include Artur Jussupow (52 games), Boris Gelfand (28 games), Eduardas Rozentalis (28 games).
+Among the most prolific White practitioners are Oleg Korneev (41 games), Sergei Tiviakov (27 games), Evgeny Sveshnikov (24 games).
+Black-side regulars include Artur Jussupow (52 games), Boris Gelfand (28 games), Eduardas Rozentalis (28 games).

 Practice on Chessiverse